Volcanic ash: Preparedness, mitigation and management

 Preparedness for ashfalls should involve sealing buildings, protecting infrastructure and homes, and storing sufficient supplies of food and water to last until the ash fall is over and clean-up can begin.
 Dust masks can be worn to reduce inhalation of ash and mitigate against any respiratory health affects.
 Goggles can be worn to protect against eye irritation.

 At home, staying informed about volcanic activity, and having contingency plans in place for alternative shelter locations, constitutes good preparedness for an ash fall event.
 This can prevent some impacts associated with ash fall, reduce the effects, and increase the human capacity to cope with such events.
 A few items such as a flashlight, plastic sheeting to protect electronic equipment from ash ingress, and battery operated radios, are extremely useful during ash fall events.

 Communication plans should be made beforehand to inform of mitigation actions being undertaken.
 Spare parts and back-up systems should be in place prior to ash fall events to reduce service disruption and return functionality as quickly as possible.
 Good preparedness also includes the identification of ash disposal sites, before ash fall occurs, to avoid further movement of ash and to aid clean-up.

 Some effective techniques for the management of ash have been developed including cleaning methods and cleaning apparatus, and actions to mitigate or limit damage.
 The latter include covering of openings such as: air and water intakes, aircraft engines and windows during ash fall events.
 Roads may be closed to allow clean-up of ash falls, or speed restrictions may be put in place, in order to prevent motorists from developing motor problems and becoming stranded following an ash fall.
 To prevent further effects on underground water systems or waste water networks, drains and culverts should be unblocked and ash prevented from entering the system.
 Ash can be moistened (but not saturated) by sprinkling with water, to prevent remobilisation of ash and to aid clean-up.
 Prioritisation of clean-up operations for critical facilities and coordination of clean-up efforts also constitute good management practice.

 It is recommended to evacuate livestock in areas where ashfall may reach 5 cm or more.

 Volcanic ash soils

 Volcanic ash's primary use is that of a soil enricher.
-Once the minerals in ash are washed into the soil by rain or other natural processes, it mixes with the soil to create an andisol layer.
+Once the minerals in ash are washed into the soil by rain or other natural processes, it mixes with the soil and forms an andisol layer.
 This layer is highly rich in nutrients and is very good for agricultural use; the presence of lush forests on volcanic islands is often as a result of trees growing and flourishing in the phosphorus and nitrogen-rich andisol.
 Volcanic ash can also be used as a replacement for sand.